- Emergency Management

-Tier II reports are forms that organizations and businesses in the United States with hazardous chemicals above certain quantities, are required to fill out by the EPA.
+Tier II reports are forms that organizations and businesses in the United States with hazardous chemicals above certain quantities are required to fill out by the Environmental Protection Agency (EPA).
 Known officially as Emergency and Hazardous Chemical Inventory Forms, Tier II Reports are submitted annually to local fire departments, Local Emergency Planning Committees (LEPC) and State Emergency Response Commissions (SERCs) to help those agencies plan for and respond to chemical emergencies.

 EPCRA actually allows for the submission of either a Tier I or Tier II report.
-However, since the Tier II report includes all of the information found the on the Tier I, plus additional information, most states require the comprehensive Tier II report.
-To see the Tier II reporting obligations for your state, click on the name of your state below.
+However, since the Tier II report includes all of the information found on the Tier I, plus additional information, most states require the comprehensive Tier II report.

 To determine if you have chemicals in quantities that require Tier II reporting, check the EPA's List of Lists.
 MSDSonline's HQ and HQ RegXR accounts make determining your reporting obligations and generating submittable Tier II reports easy.